 HRH Princess Michael of Kent

-Their Royal Highnesses carry out a great number of public and charitable duties supporting over 100 charities and other not-for-profit organisations of which they are patrons.
-Additionally, since Their Royal Highnesses do not receive a Civil List, they have the Queen’s permission to earn their livelihood.
-Both speak a number of languages and have commercial interests in many different fields and countries, not least in Russia.
-They live in an apartment in Kensington Palace, and since 1st January 2010 Their Royal Highnesses pay the commercial rate of rent therefore Princess Michael has taken on a number of new commissions for lectures and decorating and has joined Gmurzynska Galerie in Zurich as their International Ambassador.
+Their Royal Highnesses undertakeover 200 public and charitable engagements annually as royal Patrons or Presidents for more than 100 charities and other not-for-profit organisations which they support independently.
+Both speak a number of languages and are active in several different sectors and countries which reflect their interests, not least in Russia, They also support the promotion of British business and exports overseas.
+Princess Michael has taken on a number of new commissions for lectures and decorating and has joined Gmurzynska Galerie in Zurich as their International Ambassador.
 The Gallery specializes in Contemporary and Modern Art as well as Impressionists and the Russian Avant Garde.

 HRH was awarded the Order of the Starry Cross, the ladies' equivalent of the Order of the Golden Fleece, by Her Imperial Highness the Archduchess Regina of Austria who died in 2010.
-Her Royal Highness is a Grand Dame of the Order of Malta, and in September 2010 received the Order of Mercy in recognition of her 32 years unpaid charity work.
+The Princess is also a Grand Dame of the Order of Malta, and in September 2010 received the Order of Mercy in recognition of her 32 years charity work.